ivan-berlocher/la-lyvanie/phd-package/05-email-template-en.md

 - Multimodal intent parsing into typed UIL (JSON + reasoning trace per turn)
 - Hybrid symbolic + neural reasoning over graph-based memory
 - Autonomous action selection with visible reasoning traces
-- Model-agnostic design: LLM calls are pluggable and separated from orchestration/memory
+- Model-agnostic design where LLM inference is pluggable and separated from kernel orchestration and memory

 I attached a one-page research summary.
-If helpful, I can also share a technical whitepaper, code excerpts, or repo access (github.com/ivan-berlocher — private repo available on request), and give a short live demo (~10 minutes).
+If helpful, I can also share a technical whitepaper, code excerpts, or repository access (github.com/ivan-berlocher — private repo available on request), and provide a short live demo (~10 minutes).

-I believe this aligns with [LAB NAME]'s work on [SPECIFIC TOPIC], especially [PAPER/PROJECT KEYWORD].
-I would welcome the opportunity to discuss whether it could form the basis of a PhD project or research collaboration.
+I believe this aligns well with [LAB NAME]'s work on [SPECIFIC TOPIC], especially [PAPER/PROJECT KEYWORD].
+I would welcome the opportunity to discuss whether this could form the basis of a PhD project or research collaboration.

 Best regards,